 which will be published by Sarah Crichton Books/Farrar, Straus & Giroux in February, 2014.
 Mario Vargas Llosa, winner of the 2010 Nobel Prize for Literature, wrote that the book is "a rigorously researched and reported account that reads like a thriller.
 It's been a while since I have read a book that is so entertaining, not to mention so encouraging for the culture of liberty."
 Vargas Llosa's full article about "Now I Know Who My Comrades Are" can be found here.

-Emily Parker is digital diplomacy advisor and senior fellow at the New America Foundation, where she is writing a book about the Internet and democracy.
+Emily is currently digital diplomacy advisor and senior fellow at the New America Foundation, where she has been writing her book and working on a US-China innovation project.
 Previously, Emily was a member of Secretary Clinton’s Policy Planning staff at the U.S. Department of State, where she covered 21st-century statecraft, innovation, and technology.
 While at State she advised on issues related to Internet freedom and open government, and traveled to the Middle East to explore the role of new media in post-revolutionary Egypt.
 She no longer has any affiliation with the U.S. government.

 Emily is a founder of Code4Country